Brett-Tanner/Journal/2023/Dec_23.md

 ##### Views

-- [x] Move event partials to top of child profile
-  - [] Check this next time, and shorten lines
-- [] Extract school selection nav into its own partial
 - [] Extract conditonal info display into its own partial
-  - [] and add it back to Child#show
 - [] Remember you can use partials in turbo-stream responses, I'm sure there's some stuff to clean up there
 - [] Move set_shared_vars in the mailer to a before_action, is fine to apply to all mailers I think
 - [] Use @layer to section off old BS styles so I can switch to tailwind